afarahi/kllr/readme.md

 A.F. is supported by the University of Texas at Austin.
 D.A. is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1746045.

+## Installation

+Run the following to install:

+    pip install kllr

 ## Quickstart

 To start using KLLR, simply use `from KLLR import kllr_model` to